 GlenWyvis distillery in the north of Scotland ticks every sustainable box.
 It is Scotland’s ‘first’ community owned distillery and is powered almost 100% by green energy sources.
 As if that wasn’t enough, the distillery also adopts a zero-waste policy, with all of its waste products recycled as cattle feed.

 The producer of Scotland’s favourite lager is investing £14.2m in sustainable measures that will see the brewing giant completely dispense with plastic packaging, invest in green energy, and introduce more eco-friendly methods of waste management.

 Nc'nean Distillery, Oban.

 Founded in 2012 by entrepreneur Annabel Thomas, Nc’nean in Oban harnesses renewable energy to power the experimental production processes behind its entirely organic, uniquely flavoured spirit.
-With 1,500 barrels maturing in the warehouse, it is due to launch its inaugural spirit in 2020.
+With 1,500 barrels maturing in the warehouse, it launched its inaugural spirit in 2020.

 Ogilvy Vodka, Glamis.

 From field to bottle, every step of the distillation process at Scotland’s first-ever potato vodka producer incorporates sustainability.
 Visitors are invited to explore Ogilvy’s family-owned farm near Glamis on a tractor while learning all about the vodka-making process before sampling the spirit itself in the tasting room.

 The Slow Food movement started in Italy more than 30 years ago and is steadily gaining ground in Scotland.
 Emphasising the importance of access to fresh, seasonal and locally sourced produce, Slow Food encourages people to reconnect with the natural world that sustains them.